 The Psycho Rangers, for giving Evil Counterparts to the Power Rangers that were finally characters with individual personalities and villains in their own right rather than just a cheap Evil Knock Off.
 Their sheer badassery also helped.
 They were popular enough to have a trope named after them.
-Even 15 years later, the fact that they were never made into action figures is still a sore subject in some parts of the Ranger fandom.
+The fact that they were never made into action figures was a sore subject in some parts of the Ranger fandom... until it was announced at San Diego Comic-Con 2017, 18 years later, that action figures of the Psycho Rangers would finally be coming, as part of Bandai America's 6.5-inch Power Rangers Legacy Figures line.

 Evil Is Sexy: Melody Perkins as Astronema gained quite a few fans from this series.